 Although most women in the nineteenth century safeguarded their kisses that did not always stop unruly gentlemen from attempting to steal them, and some men tried even though it was a crime to pilfer an unwanted kiss from a fair lady.
-This was noted by one nineteenth magazine:
+This was noted by the nineteenth magazine All the Year Round:

 “Kisses in our own day have their penalties if they should be too rudely poached.
 In the eyes of the law, kissing a lady without her will and permission is a common assault punishable by fine and imprisonment; and it is no uncommon thing to see in the daily police reports cases where a too susceptible gentleman has had to pay dearly for ‘crushing the ripe cherries’ of a lady’s lips.”

 Despite it being a criminal offense, some gentlemen decided the pleasure of a stolen kiss was worth the risk.
 One such person was an amorous rogue who flaunted the law and decided a poached kiss was in order.
 He was a middle-aged man named Rook, and he took indecent liberties with 18-year-old Ellen Bassett.
 According to the report, they worked together, she as a maid and he as a keeper for a James Holmes, Esq. of 41, Alpha Road, Regent’s Park.
 The Globe provided the details of the alleged theft: